 The Center for Innovation on New Energies (CINE), since its inception in 2018, has been dedicated to exploring the significant role of this crucial fuel.
 Significant strides have already been made through the former Dense Energy Carriers division.
 In the upcoming five years, the Green Hydrogen division will address key challenges in green hydrogen research, spanning the development of novel catalysts to the enhancement of electrolyzer efficiency.

 To commemorate this milestone, CINE recently hosted a discussion featuring three esteemed experts in the field of hydrogen.
 This event explored both the current landscape and future prospects of hydrogen from academic, business, government, and foreign trade perspectives.
-Stay tuned for the full debate, featuring the insights of Daniel G. Lopes (Hytron), Ansgar Pinkowski (Agência Neue Wege), and Rodrigo Vellardo Guimarães (Energy Research Company), which will soon be available on our channels.
+Stay tuned for the full debate, featuring the insights of Daniel G. Lopes (Hytron), Ansgar Pinkowski (Agência Neue Wege), and Rodrigo Vellardo Guimarães (Energy Research Company), which is available on our YouTube channel.

 Prof Ana Flávia Nogueira